 FRS 101 sets out a reduced disclosure framework for a 'qualifying entity' as defined in FRS 100 'Application of Financial Reporting Requirements' issued by the Financial Reporting Council, which addresses the financial reporting requirements and disclosure exemptions in the individual financial statements of qualifying entities that otherwise apply the recognition, measurement and disclosure requirements of EU-adopted International Financial Reporting Standards ('IFRS').
 The Company meets the definition of a qualifying entity under FRS 100.
-Accordingly, in the year ended 31 May 2019 the Company has undergone transition from reporting under IFRS's adopted by the European Union to FRS 101 'Reduced Disclosure Framework'.
+Accordingly, in the prior year the Company underwent a transition from reporting under IFRS adopted by the European Union to FRS 101 'Reduced Disclosure Framework'.
 This transition was not considered to have had a material effect on the Financial Statements.